jeremy-shannon/jeremy-shannon.github.io/about.md

 > Your blog post really saved me on Project 4.

 > Your article is excellent.
-I like your focus on visually seeing the data before doing anything with it.
+I like your focus on visually seeing the data before doing anything with it. <br><span class="attrib">-classmate referring to [my Project 2 write-up](https://medium.com/@jeremyeshannon/udacity-self-driving-car-nanodegree-project-2-traffic-sign-classifier-f52d33d4be9f)</span>

 > Your articles are amazing btw! <br><span class="attrib">-a classmate's [Term 1 review](https://medium.com/@harish3110/vision-needed-d2b0c7fd2387), linking to [my Project 2 write-up](https://medium.com/@jeremyeshannon/udacity-self-driving-car-nanodegree-project-2-traffic-sign-classifier-f52d33d4be9f)</span>

-> G'day Jeremy, I just read your blog on Medium about P1, and loved the video! ...
+> G'day Jeremy, I just read [your blog on Medium about P1](https://medium.com/udacity/udacity-self-driving-car-nanodegree-project-1-finding-lane-lines-719ac1adbed9), and loved the video! ...
 Nice work!

 > I would like to thank you to make description of your work available for other students.
-It's the great effort which you have applied for your P2 and you have done a fabulous job by providing its information on your site.
+It's the great effort which you have applied for your P2 and you have done a fabulous job by [providing its information on your site](http://jeremyshannon.com/2017/01/13/udacity-sdcnd-traffic-sign-classifier.html).
 It's really helpful for students like me who would like to learn and understand more from other students who are doing great work in this field.

-> I like your enthusiasm a lot!

 > Also i must let you know Jeremy that i love reading your blogs and approach about these projects.
 I always find your explanation easy to follow!
 Thanks for always detailing things out!

+> I like your enthusiasm a lot!  <br><span class="attrib">-classmate reaction to my [video summary of Project 4](https://youtu.be/Z4TxNrBKJew)</span>

 > Aww, that's super cool!
-Now, you have inspired me to play with my video some more. :)
+Now, you have inspired me to play with my video some more. :) <br><span class="attrib">-classmate reaction to my [video summary of Project 4](https://youtu.be/Z4TxNrBKJew)</span>

-> AWEEEESOME!
+> AWEEEESOME! <br><span class="attrib">-classmate reaction to my [video summary of Project 4](https://youtu.be/Z4TxNrBKJew)</span>

-> Hey Jeremy, Thank you so much for posting about your experience on P3.
+> Hey Jeremy, Thank you so much for posting about [your experience on P3](http://jeremyshannon.com/2017/02/10/udacity-sdcnd-behavioral-cloning.html).

 ---